 - Part III: How a sustainability index can optimize decision-making

-When we work with a company that is just starting their sustainability journey, we try to focus on one central framing question: What does sustainability mean to your organisation?
+When we work with a company that is just starting its sustainability journey, we try to focus on one central framing question: What does sustainability mean to your organization?
 Sustainability has evolved much farther than just measuring carbon emissions, which means it requires management of many factors.
 There are a multitude of impacts to consider: impacts on water use and water supply; impacts on human health; and even social impacts on workers and communities.

 What does sustainability mean to you?

 Defining and managing a sustainability program is a complex, multi-faceted task that can take vastly different forms, depending on the priorities defined and the choices made by the company.
 Starting a program by defining what sustainability means to an organization can help reduce confusion and launch stakeholders into a common understanding of the goals, priorities, and opportunities surrounding sustainability efforts.

 It is important to not only understand what impacts are relevant to your organization, but it is also important to understand the trade-offs between different decisions.
 Organizations often define a set of metrics to help manage complex decisions.
 Managing sustainability decisions should be no different.

 One tool that is useful for managing these types of complicated decisions is a sustainability index.
 A sustainability index is meant to simplify the complex decision-making process that will help your company to become more sustainable.
 Boiling this information down to a manageable set of decision criteria can greatly alleviate this complexity.
 The idea behind a sustainability index is to aggregate the relative information about the sustainability aspects of various decisions, strategies, and approaches, and then provide an easy-to-understand “scoring” system to quickly determine the most sustainable options.